youres333/lighthouse/core/scripts/lantern/collect/README.md

 Output will be in `dist/collect-lantern-traces`, and zipped at `dist/collect-lantern-traces.zip`.

-Rename the zip with the current data (ex: `golden-lantern-traces-2019-12-17.zip`) to Google Drive, and update `VERSION` in `download-traces.sh`.
+Rename the zip with the current data (ex: `lantern-traces-2019-12-17.zip`) to Google Drive, and update `VERSION` in `download-traces.sh`.

+Finally, upload the zip to the `lh-lantern-data` Cloud storage.

 ## Verify URLs